-[Systems]

-0=MyAnswerBank

-1=MyFactBank

-2=MyPassageExtractor
+[Systems] 0=MyAnswerBank 1=MyFactBank 2=MyPassageExtractor

 - 4. Create a configuration section for your Passage Extractor system, with the name that you specified.
-For example, [MyPassageExtractor]. - Set Type to PassageExtractor. - 6.
-Set IDOLHost and IDOLACIPort to the host name and ACI Port of the IDOL Content component that contains the documents that you want to use to find answers. - 7.
-Set AgentstoreHost and AgentstoreACIPort to the host name and ACI Port of the IDOL Content component that contains entity agents.
+For example, [MyPassageExtractor]. - 5.
+Set Type to PassageExtractor. - 6.
+Set IDOLHost and IDOLACIPort to the host name and ACI Port of the IDOL Content component that contains the documents that you want to use to find answers.